MagentaSpruce/parallax/README.md

   .addTo(controller);
 ```

 This sets the effect.
 A few more changes were made to the timeline to fix the image scrolling behavior and margins.
-That code is below:
+That code is below.
 ```JavaScript
 timeline
   .to(".rock", 3, { y: -300 })